theoladune/AIVC-Seminar/text/script.md

 The second one consists in sending a correction to the prediction with a neural network.

 ---

+These two modes are arbitrated by the coding mode selection coming from the motion network.

-Having these two modes allow the system to select the most suited one pixel-wise, offering better content adaptation.
+Having these two modes allows the system to select the most suited one pixel-wise, offering better content adaptation.

 # Sending correction

-Let's have a look to the second coding modes where we send a correction to the prediction.
+Let's have a look to the second coding mode where we send a correction to the prediction.

 ---